cosmicfilament/React-Redux-Boilerplate/readme.md

 All the necessary modules for either application type should be in the package.json file.

-This is a work in progress.
-Hot module replacement and live loading is working in the development configuration of webpack.
-I have yet to include a production configuration, though.

 ## Background

 I have borrowed techniques and ideas from a few articles that I have read which have helped me a lot, and which are listed below: